Alertbase docs

 Privacy and cookie choices

-Alertbase keeps required cookies separate from optional product and marketing cookies, so you can choose what works for you.
+Alertbase keeps required cookies separate from optional product and marketing choices, so you can choose what works for you while we keep measurement privacy-conscious.

 | Category | What it does |